Electric car market statistics

 How many electric vehicles have been sold in the UK?

 Monthly figures published by the Society of Motor Manufacturers and Traders (SMMT) show that electric car sales in the UK have risen dramatically during the past two years.
-While only around 500 electric cars were registered per month during the first half of 2014, this has now risen to an average of around 2,400 per month during 2015 - with 2016 significantly outperforming the previous year so far.
+While only around 500 electric cars were registered per month during the first half of 2014, this has now risen to an average of around 2,400 per month during 2015 - with 2016 significantly outperforming the previous year so far at an average of around 3,100 per month.
 As a percentage of new car registrations, electric cars now represent around 1.4% of the total new car market in the UK.

-Taken together with the fact that a significant number of electric cars and vans which are not eligible for the grant schemes have also been registered, the total UK light-duty electric fleet is in excess of 70,000 electric vehicles.
+Taken together with the fact that a significant number of electric cars and vans which are not eligible for the grant schemes have also been registered, the total UK light-duty electric fleet is 80,000 electric vehicles strong.

 What are the UK's most popular EV models?

-The latest figures show that the Nissan Leaf maintains its position as the most popular electric car in the UK, with more than 11,000 vehicles registered by the end of 2015.
-The registration data also shows that Mitsubishi's Outlander PHEV has come in and stolen the show a little as the best-selling plug-in vehicle in the UK with more than 16,000 sold to the end of Q4 2015.
+The latest figures show that the Nissan Leaf maintains its position as the most popular electric car in the UK, with almost 12,500 vehicles registered by the end of June 2016.
+The registration data also shows that Mitsubishi's Outlander PHEV continues to be the best-selling plug-in vehicle in the UK with almost 20,000 models sold by Q1 2016.

-In third and fourth places are the BMW i3 with 3,574 UK registrations across both the all-electric and range-extender variants, and the Renault Zoe with 3,327 UK sales by the end of the year.
-The Tesla Model S - with more than 2,000 units - has leap-frogged Toyota's Prius Plug-in - 1,579 sales - to fifth position.
+In third and fourth places are the BMW i3 with 4,065 UK registrations across both the all-electric and range-extender variants, and the Renault Zoe with 3,918 UK sales by the end of the June 2016.
+The Tesla Model S - with almost 3,000 units - has leap-frogged Toyota's Prius Plug-in - 1,650 sales - to fourth position.

 Plug-in hybrids have rapidly taken an increasing share of the plug-in car market, a trend that only looks set to continue with more models confirmed to go on sale in the UK within the next year.
-From accounting for less than a quarter of plug-in sales at the beginning of 2014, within two years they represent more than half the overall number of plug-in cars sold by the end of 2015.
+From accounting for less than a quarter of plug-in sales at the beginning of 2014, within two years they represent more than half the overall number of plug-in cars sold by 2016.

 A key indicator as to the strength of the UK market for electric vehicles is the number of segments covered by the EV models currently available.
 While the main nine EVs available in 2011 covered four body styles - city cars, small family cars, small vans and sports coupés - the 39 electric cars and vans available in 2016 now include superminis, large family cars, hatchbacks, estates, SUVs, executive models, and medium-sized vans.